Defragster/Tset/README.md

 This is an extention of work by Frank Boesing [https://github.com/FrankBoesing]  - that actually is the Batch file that runs the Arduino Builder outside the IDE.

-Install a supported Arduino IDE {tested 1.8.10} and TeensyDuino {tested 1.48} combination - and TyCommander by Koromix [ https://github.com/Koromix/tytools ].
+Install a supported Arduino IDE {tested 1.8.13} and TeensyDuino {tested 1.53} combination - and TyCommander by Koromix [ https://github.com/Koromix/tytools ].

 The Tset.cmd file asks questions to specify the Teensy Board, MCU Speed, Compile Optimization level and USB type.
 Then it asks to approve or restart the selection if a wrong choice was made.
-It also allows creating a subfolder based on Teensy Model to hold the file so the same build batch file can be created for run any of the T_LC, T_3.2/3.2, T_3.5, T_3.6 or T_4.0.
+It also allows creating a subfolder based on Teensy Model to hold the file so the same build batch file can be created for run any of the T_LC, T_3.2/3.2, T_3.5, T_3.6 or T_4.0 and T_4.1.

 TO USE :: Put the files from the repository in a known folder.
 Run Tset.cmd ( must include extention .cmd ) from the Sketch folder where the INO is stored for IDE usage.
 It can run from within your IDE or from CMD line or Explorer window.

 NOTE: You must edit Tset.cmd1 to have proper folder paths to your local system.
 * rem Edit these paths:
-* set arduino=T:\arduino-1.8.9t4
+* set arduino=T:\arduino-1.8.13
 * set TyTools=T:\TyComm
 * set libs=T:\tCode\libraries
 * set tools=T:\Programs\TSet